patrickjohncyh/FSMD/README.md

 The parsing step performs the detection and conversion of tokens into inline elements.

-In order to enforce a heirarchy of binding of different styles, the parser will first try to parse the entire token list for one style before attempting to parse for another style.
+In order to enforce a heirarchy of binding of different inline styles, the parser will first try to parse the entire token list for one style before attempting to parse for another style.

-`Token list` is passed to specific style parsing functions such as `parseCodeSpans` and `parseLinksOrImg`.
+`Token list` is passed to functions that parse specific inline styles such as `parseCodeSpans` and `parseImage`.
 Detected styles will be converted into a `Styled` token which is a wraps an `InlineElement` and will replace the original tokens which it represents.
-Wrapping with `Styled` token allows the `Token list` to be passed from one style parser to another.
+Wrapping `InlineElement` with a `Styled` token allows the `Token list` to be passed from a parser for one style to another.

+Due to the recursive nature of parsing, the style parsers are as subfunctions of `parse`.
+In some instances, the style parsers are generated from a more general parser due to similarities how two differnet styles are parsed.
+For exmaple, Images and Links are almost exactly the same with the exception of an addition `!` for Images.
+Hence, `parseImage` and `parseLink` are both derived from the same parser but each with unique configurations.

 The output of `parse` will be a `Token list` of **only** `Styled` tokens.
 This is then passed into a converter to unwrap the `InlineElement` from the `Styled` tokens and finally output an `InlineElement list`.